tscha70/Tetroi/README.md

 # Tetroi
 ## An Arduboy clone of a very well known and successful game from the 80's
+Version Tetroi-10 is so far the best with the least bugs and the best gameplay
 ## Screenshots:

 ### Intro Screen: